NaMathoITC/ITC_Holiday_Card/README.md

 - Multer
 - Google Firebase

 When building the Holiday Card Maker web application we decided to use the MERN Stack.
-MERN Stack comprises of four technologies namely: MongoDB, Express, React and Node. js.
+MERN Stack comprises of four technologies namely: MongoDB, Express.js, React.js and Node.js.
 We chose this stack because of its easy and fast deployment.

 ![MERN Stack](https://blog.hyperiondev.com/wp-content/uploads/2018/09/Blog-Article-MERN-Stack.jpg)